 Eat Less and Still Feel Full

 You don’t have to consume three-course meals multiple times a day to keep yourself full.
-It may seem like an impossible task, but it is possible to eat simple meals and actually make yourself feel full.
+It may seem like an impossible task, but it is possible to eat simple meals and make yourself feel full.
+Three small meals and 2-3 snacks to get you through the day.

 - Eat half your portions: Split your meals up into several a day.
 You don’t have to stick to the traditional three meals a day — eat when you are hungry.
 Don’t indulge in large meals at this time, rather eat six small meals a day.